-This course for Seafarers with Designated Security Duties is based on material developed by the United States Maritime Administration.
+This course for Ship Security Officer is based on material developed jointly by the Government of the United States of America and the Directorate General of Shipping, Government of India.

-It was prepared by the United States Merchant Marine Academy at Kings Point, New York.
+It was originally prepared by the United States Merchant Marine Academy at Kings Point, New York and the Anglo Eastern Maritime Training Centre, Mumbai.
+This 2011 Edition and the previous 2005 edition were prepared by the United States Merchant Marine Academy.

-IMO wishes to express its sincere appreciation to the government of the United States of America for its provision of expert assistance, valuable cooperation, and generous funding in support of this work.
+IMO wishes to express its sincere appreciation to the governments of the United States of America and India for their provision of expert assistance, valuable cooperation, and generous funding in support of this work.